furagu/easy-gd/README.md

 That's it!
 The image was shrunk to feat into 100x100 pixel square and was saved into image-thumbnail.jpg file.

-The production-ready solution, though, should be made in a slightly different manner to take an advantage of asynchronous node.js nature.
+The production-ready solution, though, should be made in a slightly different manner to take the advantage of asynchronous node.js nature.
 Read the section on [asynchronous processing](#TODO).

 ### Adding Watermarks